FSU-COP4610-Spring-2023/project-1-ctime/README.txt

 -- makefile to run the project.

 Makefile Specifications
-- Running the makefile involves typing make into the terminal to create the "shell" executable and then tping that into the command line.
+- Running the makefile involves typing "make" into the terminal to create the "shell" executable and then tping that into the command line.
 The project should run from there.
 The project is in Rust, so you may have to set the path variable with path = ($path /home/majors/your_linprog_username/.cargo/bin) if on linprog.
 From there, simply typing "shell" in the command prompt should start the project.
-If in a differetn machine, typing "./shell" after running typing "make" may be required.
+If in a different machine, typing "./shell" after running typing "make" may be required.

 Bugs -